Georges St-Pierre Makes His Return At Middleweight

 Georges St-Pierre is arguably the most famous welterweight of all time, having dethroned Matt Hughes before dominating the division for a combined total of nearly eight years.
 A week ago on ESPN’s SportsCenter, UFC President Dana White confirmed that St-Pierre would return to the organization sometime later in 2017, more than three years after his last title defense.
-St-Pierre scored a controversial split decision victory over Johny Hendricks, a fight that many, including Dana White, gave to Hendricks.
+St-Pierre scored a controversial split decision victory over Johny Hendricks – a fight that many, including Dana White, gave to Hendricks.

 The controversy around the St-Pierre/Hendricks fight may have contributed to St-Pierre’s decision to step away from the Octagon in 2013.
 It also may have influenced St-Pierre’s choice in his returning weight class.
 During White’s interview on SportsCenter, he stated that St-Pierre would return at middleweight to challenge Michael Bisping for the title, saying that “everyone wants a shot at Bisping.
 They think he’s beatable.”